Jean Simmons

 She narrated the A&E documentary television series Mysteries of the Bible (1994-1998).

-Dark Shadows (1991) NBC television series in role as Elizabeth Collins Stoddard / Naomi Collins
+Dark Shadows (1991) NBC series as Elizabeth Collins Stoddard / Naomi Collins

 Attended Aida Foster School of Dance.